hmis-tools/hmis-api-server/docs/API.md

-The OpenHMIS API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that works as you would expect if you are familiar with other RESTful APIs.
-(Note that authentication and authorization are considered separate from the API itself; implementations typically use OAuth-style authentication, such as Google Sign-in, and [this install file](../INSTALL.md) describes one such workflow in more detail.)
+The OpenHMIS API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that works like typical RESTful APIs.
+(Authentication and authorization are considered separate from the API itself; most implementations use OAuth-style authentication, such as Google Sign-in, and [this INSTALL file](../INSTALL.md) describes one such workflow in more detail.)

 Request bodies send and receive either JSON or XML representations of objects.
 The examples in this document are all given in JSON, but the